Evidence (short story): Plot summary

 Calvin observes that if Byerley is a robot, he must obey the Three Laws of Robotics.
 Were he to violate one of the Laws he would clearly be a human, since no robot can contradict its basic programming.
 The district attorney never seeks the death penalty and boasts that he has never prosecuted an innocent man, but if he obeys the Laws it still does not prove that Byerley is a robot, since the Laws are based on human morality; "He may simply be a very good man", Calvin says.
 To prove himself to be a human being, Byerley must demonstrate that he can harm a human, which would violate the First Law.

 The local election is discussed around the world and Byerley becomes famous.
 During a globally broadcast speech to a hostile audience, a heckler climbs onto the stage and challenges Byerley to hit him in the face.
 Millions watch the candidate punch the heckler in the face.
 Calvin tells the press that Byerley is human.
 With the expert's verdict disproving Quinn's claim, Byerley wins the election.

 Calvin again visits Byerley.
 The mayor-elect confesses that his campaign spread the rumor that Byerley had never and could not hit a man, to provoke someone to challenge him.
 The robopsychologist says that she regrets that he is human, because a robot would make an ideal ruler, one incapable of cruelty or injustice.
 Calvin notes that a robot may avoid breaking the First Law if the "man" who is harmed is not a man, but another humanoid robot, implying that the heckler whom Byerley punched may have been a robot.
+Calvin believes that Byerley's "teacher" is the real Stephen Byerley who after being severely disabled in his car accident, developed a human-like robot to achieve great things.
 In the binding text of I, Robot Calvin notes that Byerley had his body atomized upon death, destroying any evidence, but she personally believed that he was a robot.